 b) San-J Gluten-Free Tamari.
 We use this in place of soy sauce (which has gluten).
 This also comes in travel packets, which are very helpful when you visit friends or restaurants.
 Please note that not all tamaris are gluten-free.
 Please read labels.

 c) Pamela’s Gluten-Free Bread mix.
-This is the best commercially available bread mix on the market as far as I’m concerned and it’s easy to make.
-Just get yourself a 9 in x 5 in by 3 in loaf pan and start baking.
+This is the best basic commercially available bread mix on the market as far as I’m concerned and it’s easy to make.
+Just get yourself a 9 in x 5 inch by 3 inch loaf pan and start baking.

 e) Glutino Chocolate Creme Cookies (like Oreos).
 There are many of this type of gf cookie on the market, but we like these best for a once-in-awhile treat.